gcba-iris/iris-tech-docs/docs/architecture/handlers.md

 ## Description

-Processes the data object sent by the [dispatcher](dispatcher.md).
-A handler can generate a response, which is passed back to the dispatcher.
+Processes the data object received from the [dispatcher](dispatcher.md).
+A handler can generate a response, which goes back to the dispatcher.
 Said response can be a string, an array, an object with a `toString()` method or a javascript object analogous to the `data.message` object.
 The response will be serialized and sent by the respective [dock](docks.md).
-If there's no response, the data flow ends there.
+If there's no response the data flow ends there.

 There can only be a single handler in a data flow, which in turn is defined by a single tag.
 This means that for each tag there's only one data flow with one handler at the end.
 The tag is comparable to a MVC route and the handler to a MVC controller: a handler only processes the data that arrives with a certain tag.